IoTone/SnapSpectaclesIKSamples/README.md

 ## Advanced Topics

-These won't be convered in this repo.
+These won't be covered in this repo.

 - CameraKit
 - SnapML